Fictionarry/ER-NeRF/readme.md

 ## Datasets and pretrained models

-We got part of the experiment videos from [AD-NeRF](https://github.com/YudongGuo/AD-NeRF), [DFRF](https://github.com/sstzal/DFRF), [GeneFace](https://github.com/yerfor/GeneFace) and YouTube.
-Due to copyright restrictions, we can't distribute all of them.
+We got the experiment videos mainly from [AD-NeRF](https://github.com/YudongGuo/AD-NeRF), [DFRF](https://github.com/sstzal/DFRF), [GeneFace](https://github.com/yerfor/GeneFace) and YouTube.
+Due to copyright, we can't distribute all of them.
 You may have to download and crop these videos by youself.
 Here is an example training video (Obama) from AD-NeRF with the resolution of 450x450.

 ```
 mkdir -p data/obama